IHE/HIE-Whitepaper/README.md

 Where no existing infrastructure exists, there is still critical distinctions that would encourage the choice of infrastructure.
 * [XCA](http://profiles.ihe.net/ITI/TF/Volume1/ch-18.html) and [XDS](http://profiles.ihe.net/ITI/TF/Volume1/ch-10.html) are the only solution that enable asynchronous communications.
 The technology that [XCA](http://profiles.ihe.net/ITI/TF/Volume1/ch-18.html) and [XDS](http://profiles.ihe.net/ITI/TF/Volume1/ch-10.html) are based on is more flexible enabling requests and responses to be decoupled.
 This is important when the communications may be to remote locations, locations that are not always connected, or locations that might need extra time to process requests.
 * [XCA](http://profiles.ihe.net/ITI/TF/Volume1/ch-18.html) and [XDS](http://profiles.ihe.net/ITI/TF/Volume1/ch-10.html) are the only solution that enable end-to-end security.
-This is important when there are intermediaries that are only partially trusted, where data claims need to be cryptographically checked at the ends of the communications, or where communications are crossing jurisdiction boundaries (e.g. EC rules around the use of AS4)
+This is important when there are intermediaries that are only partially trusted, where data claims need to be cryptographically checked at the ends of the communications, or where communications are crossing jurisdiction boundaries (e.g., EC rules around the use of AS4)

 Where none of these conditions exist, then the choice could be [XDS](http://profiles.ihe.net/ITI/TF/Volume1/ch-10.html) or [MHDS](http://profiles.ihe.net/ITI/TF/Volume1/ch-50.html) based.